Beyondactivismo/Beyondactivismo/README.md

 ### What are we doing?

-We are addressing the following problems:
+We are working in an open project that tries to connect and share the histories & experiences of human rights activists, in attractive and creatives ways delivering the content in different languages.

+The problems that we want to solve are the following:

 1. When human rights topics are discussed in the news, often activists lack attention.
-Even if their struggles get worldwide attention, _they_ often are unknown, their motives, strategies and experiences are lost.
+Even if their struggles get worldwide attention, _they_ often are not visible, their motives, strategies and experiences are lost.
 2. Human rights activists around the world don’t have an easy tool for connecting with each other, and it is important that they can share their experiences to empower others.
 3. Collecting and distributing information is too big a task for only a couple of people.